Residency

 • Geoffrey Wilkin MD FRCSC: Civic Campus Representative

-• Emily Elder MD: Junior Chief Resident
+• John Peter Bonello MD: Junior Chief Resident

 • Johanna Dobransky MHK, BSc, CCRP: Resident CQI Representative